 Highbury College is already one of the largest providers of Apprenticeship training in Hampshire and the South East with companies such as Lockheed Martin, BAE, IBM, Canon UK, Airbus, Rolls Royce and Ben Ainslie Racing choosing to train their Apprentices with us.

-Some of the high-profile companies who already choose to send their apprentices to Highbury include Lockheed Martin, BAE, IBM, Canon UK, Airbus, Rolls Royce and Ben Ainslie Racing.
-They benefit from our world-class facilities, expert tuition and dedicated business support to help them source the right apprentice and the most suitable training programme to fit their needs.
+If you are an employer looking to recruit an apprentice, at Highbury you will benefit from our world-class facilities, expert tuition and dedicated business support to help you source the right apprentice and the most suitable training programme to fit your needs.

 This is not the case anymore.
 Apprenticeships are available in almost any industry you can think of, whether it’s for a small business or a corporate company.
 You can do an Apprenticeship in anything from Law to Accountancy, IT to Creative & Media Studies.

 Not necessarily.
 Doing an Apprenticeship puts you straight into a job that you are more likely to stay in once the scheme finishes.
 So, if you already have an idea about what you want to do as a career then doing an Apprenticeship will put you in the perfect position to develop your career within a company and gain an understanding of a working environment.
 Apprentices have job-specific skills that most graduates don’t, which places them in a better position when looking for employment.

 Apprentices earn money from day one, even if it’s a reduced wage.
 By the time graduates are placed within a role, some apprentices could already be in a managerial position and would have had a significant increase in their wage.